-- A. Capsule, cage or reinferced cockpit Inboard hydroplanes and runabouts are not permitted to participate in active running at V&H events.
-The V&H Chairman will have the final judgment should disputes exist concerning capsule, caged or reinferced cockpits. - A. B. All modifications to V & H hulls must be made in the "spirit of Vintage".
-Hull modifications are subject to review by the V & H Chairman and if deemed not in the "spirit of Vintage", the hull will be designated for static display only.
+A. All modifications to $\forall -\& H \lor \& H$ hulls must be made in the "spirit of Vintage".
+Hull modifications are subject to review by the $\forall -\& H \lor \& H$ Chairman and if deemed not in the "spirit of Vintage", the hull will be designated for static display only.
 Examples of modifications not in the "spirit of Vintage" include, but are not limited to, overpowered engines, technological advances not period to the hull, enclosed cockpits, safety cells, cages, driver's restraints, etc.

-- B. €.
-All Jersey Speed Skiff engines shall use one (1) four (4) Barrel Carburetor, maximum of 750 CFM with the Throttle Bore not to exceed 1.75", on all engines, up to a maximum displacement of 350 Cubic Inches.
-Hydraulic or electric trim tabs must be disabled. - C. Boats would be eligible for any class letter, number and name that the original hull may have had in its racing career.
+B. All Jersey Speed Skiff engines shall use one (1) four (4) Barrel Carburetor, barrel carburetor, maximum of 750 CFM with the Throttle Bore throttle bore not to exceed 1.75", on all engines, up to a maximum displacement of 350 Cubic Inches cubic inches.
+Hydraulic or electric trim tabs must be disabled.

+C. Boats would be eligible for any class letter, number and name that the original hull may have had in its racing career.
 It is highly suggested that to maintain the relevance of the historic preservation mission of V&H, the boat's most famous or noteworthy name be used.
-The owner can use the name and number of his choice as long as he does not attempt to recreate a boat currently registered in V&H. The Vintage Chairman should be contacted prior to naming the boat to ensure its eligibility. - D. History and restoration photos are strongly encouraged to be displayed with the boat.
+The owner can use the name and number of his choice as long as he does not attempt to recreate a boat currently registered in V&H. The Vintage Chairman should be contacted prior to naming the boat to ensure its eligibility.

+D. History and restoration photos are strongly encouraged to be displayed with the boat.